VictoriaRaven/Translator-Language-Dictionary-App/README.md

 Supports:
   - **JSON export** (full history dump)
   - **PDF export** using bundled DejaVu font (UTF-8 safe)
+  - **Excel(.XLSX)** using UTF-8 safe written file in UTF format
+     - **Note:** EXCEL has a *specific way* of opening the data!
+Go to the [Tutorial to Import UTF-8 EXCEL Data here](https://github.com/VictoriaRaven/Translator-Language-Dictionary-App/main/README.md#tutorial-to-import-utf-8-excel-data).
 #### ✔ Email Integration
 Can open Outlook to send history exports or use a `mailto:` fallback.
 #### ✔ CS50-Friendly Modular Design